jungyeul/korean-linguistics-journal/README.md

-# Korean Journals in Linguistics
+# Linguistics Journals written in Korean (for bib)

 ```